php-fig/fig-standards/proposed/extended-coding-style-guide.md

 The PHP reserved words `int`, `true`, `object`, `float`, `false`, `mixed`, `bool`, `null`, `numeric`, `string` and `resource` MUST be in lower case

-Strict Types, Namespace, and Use Declarations
+Declare declarations, Namespace, and Use Declarations
 --------------------------------------------

-When present, there MUST be one blank line after the `declare` declaration.
+When present, there MUST be one blank line after the `declare` statement(s) e.g. `declare(ticks=);`

+There MUST NOT be a blank line before declare statements such as those for strict types or ticks.
+They MUST be contained on the lines immediately following the opening tag (which must be on the first line when declare statement(s) are present).

+Each declare statement (e.g. `declare(ticks=);`) MUST be on its own line.

+When no declare declarations are present there MUST be a blank line after the opening `<?php` tag.

 When present, there MUST be one blank line after the `namespace` declaration.